jariast/obsidian-notes/React/FullStack Course/Part 8 GraphQL/Exercises/8b Exercises.md

 In order to keep the Authors and Books views updated, we used refetching queries as seen on [[8b React and GraphQL#Updating cache]].

+# 8.11 Author's birth year

+As the next exercise invalidates the possibility of updating a non-existing author, we don't have to take into consideration the issue raised on [[8b React and GraphQL#Updating objects]]